Whirlsplash/site/blog/2021-04-09-the-state-of-whirl.md

 tags: [status, info]
 ---

+## Notice
+This is outdated!
+Any information found in this blog post may have been changed.

 This probably won't come as a surprise to anyone, however, further development on Whirl has been halted.